Sleep, Memory & Cognitive Health

 • Watch for sleep disorders.
 Snoring, gasping for air or persistent insomnia can signal conditions like sleep apnea that require treatment.
 Getting these issues evaluated is crucial because chronic poor sleep can increase the risk of dementia and other cognitive disorders.

 Sleep is one of the most powerful tools we have to protect memory and support mental clarity.
 It’s not just about how long you rest.
 It’s about creating the right conditions for deep, restorative sleep night after night.
 And you don’t have to change everything at once.
-Even small adjustments, like getting outside in the morning light or limiting screen time before bed, can make a difference.
+Even small adjustments like getting outside in the morning light, or limiting screen time before bed, can make a difference.

 You deserve to feel mentally sharp, present, and rested.
 Sleep can help you get there, one gentle step at a time.